Enter how much you're transferring and where to. You can send to your own account abroad or another person or business.

 TransferWise reserves the right to refuse to accept any new user or any transaction at its discretion.

-TransferWise makes reasonable endeavors to match transactions at exchange rates aligned to the mid-market rate at the global currency markets.
-TransferWise is relying on aggregated third party information sources and we do not guarantee that the rates match any particular benchmark source at any given time.
+TransferWise makes reasonable efforts to match transactions at exchange rates aligned to the mid-market rate at the global currency markets.
+TransferWise relies on aggregated third party information sources (including exchange rates under licence from XE.COM INC ("XE", http://ww.xe.com), and we do not guarantee that the rates match any particular benchmark source at any given time.
 TransferWise is not liable in any way if the target currency after the exchange is less than anticipated as a result of changes in the global currency markets.

 TransferWise does not take any margin or spread on the exchange rate, hence there are no buy and sell rates.
 The rate that you get is exactly the same rate as your counterparty.